Table of Contents

 There’s been a lot of attention on Bitcoin’s shocking environmental impact in recent months, and while efforts are being made to minimize the carbon footprint of the cryptocurrency, some investors are jumping ship in favor of greener options.
 With more than 4,500 mineable coins and tokens in existence, which, if any, are the most sustainable cryptocurrencies?

-UPDATE: Following immense interest in this topic and great leads on other green cryptocurrencies, I’ve added six new tokens/networks below.
-Any of the coins listed here would be a good choice for Tesla as the company searches for digital currency with a much smaller carbon footprint than Bitcoin.
 Keep the suggestions coming, ideally with solid leads/info on why a token deserves attention from investors who care about sustainability, and I’ll do my best to take a look.
 Are you a Dogecoin fan?
-See why everyone’s favorite canine inspired cryptocurrency didn’t make this list. here.
+See why everyone’s favorite canine-inspired cryptocurrency didn’t make this list here.

 How we compiled this list